Maggie Rizer: Comeback

 After a hiatus, Rizer returned to the industry and graced the cover of Singaporean L'Officiel in October 2008, lensed by Leslie Kee.
 People, in its December issue, ran a story about Rizer's attempts at a modeling comeback.
 In late 2009, she began appearing in advertisements for Dooney and Bourke.
 In 2010, she featured prominently on the website for the L.L.Bean SIGNATURE line and in the print catalog.

 In March 2014, Rizer returned to the runway, walking for Louis Vuitton at autumn/winter Paris Fashion Week, and in May at the house's 2015 cruise show in Monaco.
 In September, Rizer opened for Michael Kors at Spring 2015 New York Fashion Week.
 Rizer appeared among other "Icons" on the cover of the September 2014 issue of Vogue Japan.
 Rizer was featured on the cover of the November issue of Numéro Tokyo.
 In 2015, Rizer walked for Prabal Gurung at Spring 2016 New York Fashion Week and in August, was shot by Inez and Vinoodh for American Vogue.
 In 2016, Rizer appeared in a holiday campaign for Banana Republic.

 Personal life

-Marriage

 Rizer married American businessman Alex Mehran on September 18, 2010, in Lake Placid, New York.

-They have 4 children and live in San Ramon, California.
+They have four children and live in San Ramon, California.